 Impacts on Convenience

-Mail-order pharmacies have been shown to save consumers time.
+Mail order pharmacies have been shown to save consumers time.
 Digital prescription management and automatic refill opt-ins make the reorder process much more efficient and accurate.
-Consumers are able to easily manage their prescriptions on desktop and mobile devices for many mail-order pharmacies today.
-However, if your prescriptions are set to run at a certain time, it may be difficult to disrupt the cycle if you won’t be home, whether because of work, vacation, visiting friends & family, etc. There is also the risk of medications being left outside your door for too long or even be taken if you live in a place that is generally unsafe for receiving high-cost packages.
+Consumers are able to easily manage their prescriptions on desktop and mobile devices for many mail order pharmacies today.
+However, if your prescriptions are set to run at a certain time, it may be difficult to disrupt the cycle if you won’t be home, whether because of work, vacation, visiting friends and family, etc. There is also the risk of medications being left outside your door for too long or even being taken if you live in a place that is generally unsafe for receiving high-cost packages.

-For people with diabetes, you may also be concerned over insulin being kept cool until you’re able to get home and move your supplies to the fridge until you’re ready to use them.
-Mail-order pharmacies generally include cooling packs when sending insulin.
-Additionally, if you need to start a prescription medication ASAP that’s new, a mail-order pharmacy won’t be the best option.
-You may opt to enroll repeat medications with your mail-order pharmacy but enroll new medications with a local pharmacy in the interim.
+For people with type 1 diabetes, you may also be concerned over insulin being kept cool until you’re able to get home and move your supplies to the fridge until you’re ready to use them.
+Mail order pharmacies generally include cooling packs when sending insulin.
+Additionally, if you need to start a prescription medication ASAP that’s new, a mail order pharmacy won’t be the best option.
+You may opt to enroll repeat medications with your mail order pharmacy but enroll new medications with a local pharmacy in the interim.

-Overall, while mail-order pharmacy makes sense for a lot of Americans, especially in today’s pandemic world, it may not be the safest, most cost-effective, or most valuable option for people with diabetes.
-In order to find out if it’s the best method for you, talk to your healthcare team, and do your research.
+Overall, while mail order pharmacy makes sense for a lot of Americans, especially in today’s pandemic world, it may not be the safest, most cost effective, or most valuable option for people with type 1 diabetes.
+In order to find out if it’s the best method for you, talk to your healthcare team and do your research.
 Especially when it comes to insulin, getting your medications on time and intact is something you can’t gamble on.